How to Write a Research Thesis: Structure & Key Components

 Thesis Statement

 • Concise: An effective thesis statement should be concise and attention-grabbing, avoiding unnecessary detail.
-Explain your statement clearly and directly in one or two phrases.
+It should express the central argument clearly and directly in one or two sentences.

-• Coherent: All the points stated in your research thesis statement must be verified and explained in the subsequent sections of your work.
+• Coherent: All points stated in the thesis statement must be verified, elaborated, and supported in the subsequent sections of the work.
+There must be logical consistency between the thesis statement and the overall argument of the document.

 Types of Thesis Statement

-There are three main types of research thesis statements: analytical, argumentative, and explanatory.
+There are three main types of thesis statements: analytical, argumentative, and expository.

 Analytical

-In an analytical paper, you break down an issue or idea into its component parts, evaluate the idea, and present this breakdown and evaluation to the audience.
+In an analytical paper, the researcher breaks down an issue or idea into its component parts, evaluates each part critically, and presents this structured breakdown and evaluation to the audience.
+An analytical thesis statement identifies the subject being analyzed and states the conclusions drawn from the analysis.

 Argumentative